 Nutrition and nutrients

 - Consume lots of good fat.
 I cannot emphasize high-quality fats enough.
 Most of the brain is made of fat.
 It’s essential.
 Omega 3 essential fatty acids are important for everyone and were probably the biggest game changer for me.
 This is why food lifestyles such as the ketogenic diet are good for brain health issues.
-Don’t think that it’s a silly weight loss fat.
+Don’t think that it’s a silly weight loss fad.
 Keto has been helping people with seizures for decades.
 Its popularity has recently soared because it works, and then food faddists starting following it.

 - Probiotics.
 A healthy gut is necessary for a healthy brain.
 The gut microbiome is sometimes referred to as the “second brain.”
 95% of the body’s serotonin is produced by the gut nerve cells, and every class of neurotransmitters found in the brain is also found in the gut.
-Microbiota and nerve cells in the gut products more than 40 neurotransmitters.
+Microbiota and nerve cells in the gut produce more than 40 neurotransmitters.
 Also, most of your immune system resides in your gut.
 I recently wrote a about it.

 - Zinc.
 Zinc nourishes the entire brain.
 It also helps create a lot of the neurotransmitters that help relay messages between neurons.
 The production of melatonin depends on zinc.
 It also helps with immune function.
 Lots of us with brain health issues have problems with inflammation of the brain and inflammation is an immune response.
 In studies of children, those with the lowest blood levels of zinc had the highest levels of inattention, distractability, hyperactivity, impulsivity and other symptoms.